-Employee Benefits - The employer premium contributions for the medical, dental and vision insurance plans shall continue for up to (4) months while out on Pregnancy Disability Leave (PDL), up to twelve (12) weeks while an employee is on an approved Family Medical Leave (FML), and up to twelve (12) weeks while an employee is on an approved California Family Rights Act Leave (CFRA) - these may be concurrent.
+Employee Benefits - The employer premium contributions for the medical, dental and vision insurance plans shall continue for twelve (12) weeks while an employee is on an approved Family Medical Leave.
 Employees will be responsible for continuing any prevailing employee contributions in effect during the period of the leave.
 For all other types of leave, the employer contribution for insurance benefits shall cease at the end of the month in which the leave begins.
-Accruals of other benefit calculations, such as vacation, sick leave, or holiday benefits, will be suspended during the leave and will resume upon return to active employment or the employee can submit vacation or OPA hours to cover the out-of-pocket benefit calculations.
-Employer contributions to the Employee Retirement Plan will continue only while the employee is receiving compensation (including vacation and OPA) from the Research Foundation.
+Accruals of other benefit calculations, such as vacation, sick leave, or holiday benefits, will be suspended during the leave and will resume upon return to active employment or the employee can submit vacation or OPA hours to cover the benefit calculations.
+Employee contributions to the Employee Pension Plan will continue only while the employee is receiving compensation (including vacation and OPA) from the Research Foundation.